matejpipiska/teaching_programming/README.md

 - Gives value back via return
 - Do nothing placeholder - pass
 - If no return, defaults to None
-- Parameters = input variables
+- Parameters = input variables; namespaces
 - Just the same code :)
 - Some default functions! print(), len()...
 - How to know what you can call? x.stuff().
 Dir(x)